Image

 Last Updated: November 4, 2025

 Violent Crimes Lawyer Centralia, IL — facing arrest or an investigation means you need answers and action right away.
-Our violent crimes lawyers in Centralia, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
+Our violent crimes lawyers in Centralia, IL defend people accused of violent offenses and work to protect your freedom, record, and future immediately.
 At Combs Waterkotte, our Centralia, IL criminal defense team moves fast to start building your defense right away.

 At a Glance: Violent Crime Cases in Centralia, IL